ph0bos/express-microservice-starter/README.md

 - `monitorsPath`: `String` Path to load monitors.
 Defaults to `monitors`.
 - `partialResponseQuery`: `String` The query parameter to use for partial reponse.
 Defaults to `fields`.
 - `correlationHeaderName`: `String` The name of your correlation header.
 Defaults to `X-CorrelationID`.
+- `enableBodyParsing`: `boolean` Enable or disable body parsing, useful to disable when dealign with content other than JSON.
+Defaults to `true`.